jasegehring/kite/README.md

 This package offers a few utilities that enable fast and accurate pre-processing of Feature Barcoding experiments, a common datatype in single-cell genomics.
 In Feature Barcoding assays, cellular data are recorded as short DNA sequences using procedures adapted from single-cell RNA-seq.

 The __kite ("kallisto indexing and tag extraction__") package is used to prepare input files for Feature Barcoding experiments prior to running the kallisto | bustools scRNA-seq pipeline.
 Starting with a Python dictionary of Feature Barcode names and Feature Barcode sequences, the function `kite_mismatch_maps` produces a "mismatch map" and outputs "mismatch" fasta and transcript-to-gene (t2g) files.
-The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are required to run kallisto | bustools.
+The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are used to run kallisto | bustools on Feature Barcoding Data.

 The mismatch fasta file is used by `kallisto index` with a k-mer length -k equal to the length of the Feature Barcode.

-After running `bustools correct` and `bustools sort`, the t2g file is used by `bustools count` to generate a Features x Cells matrix.
+The t2g file is used by `bustools count` to generate a Features x Cells matrix.

 In this way, kallisto | bustools will effectively search the sequencing data for the Feature Barcodes and their Hamming distance = 1 neighbors.
 We find that for Feature Barcodes of moderate length (6-15bp) pre-processing is remarkably fast and the results equivalent to or better than those from traditional alignment.

-The [Vignettes directory](https://github.com/pachterlab/kite/tree/master/docs/Vignettes) contains Python notebooks with complete examples for 10X and CITE-seq data.
-They show how to use kite, kallisto | bustools, and ScanPy to perform a complete feature barcoding analysis, and the results are compared with CellRanger.
+The [Vignettes directory](https://github.com/pachterlab/kite/tree/master/docs/Vignettes) contains an example Python notebook that uses `kite`, `kallisto`, `bustools`, and `ScanPy` to perform a complete feature barcoding analysis, and the results are compared with CellRanger.

-NOTE: To avoid potential pseudoalignment errors arising from inverted repeats, kallisto requires odd values for the k-mer length k.
-If your Feature Barcodes have an even length, just add an appropriate constant base one side and follow the protocol as suggested.
-Adding constant bases in this way increases specificity and may be useful for experiments with low sequencing quality or very short Feature Barcodes.

 ## kite Installation
 Clone the GitHub repo and use pip to install the kite package